sayanbanerjee32/TASI_ERAv2_S22/README.md

 ##### Observation

 - Convergence of losses seems very difficult
-- reconstruction of output image is very poor
+- Reconstruction of output image is very poor
 - While expectation was to see a mix of input image and input label as output image, the outcome does not align to that.
 - Therefore, the plan was to use half precision of speedy training, LR finder to accelerate loss convergence and more epochs to see if mixed up imaged can be generated.